-Each car is to carry at least one 'OK/SOS' sign.
-'OK' shall be green or black, and 'SOS' shall be red.
-The sign may incorporate reflective materials.
+Each car in to carry at least one "OK-SOS" sign.
+"OK shall be given or black, and "SOS shall be out.
+The sign may incorporate reflective materials."

-Supplementary Regulations are to specify whether the organiser will supply a sign in the roadbook, or as a separate rigid sign, or if each crew is to supply its own rigid sign.
+Supplementary Regulations are to specify whether the organism will supply a sign in the roadbook, or as a separate rigid sign, or if each crew is to supply its own rigid sign.

-If a sign is supplied in the roadbook, the back cover of the roadbook or route instructions shall be printed on one side with 'OK' and 'SOS' on the other side, and printed on card (min.
+If a sign is supplied in the roadbook, the back cover of the readbook or route instructions shall be printed on one side with "OK and "SOS" on the other side, and printed on early min.
 130gsm).
 The background must be at least A4 size (297mm x 210mm).
-For all Australian Rally Championship and National-level Tarmac Rally events the sign background must be A3 size (420mm x 297mm).
-The sign may be folded to fit within the A5 format (148mm x 210mm) of the roadbook or route instructions.
+For all Australian Rally Championship and National-level Tarmac Pally events the sign background must be A3 size (420mm x 297mm).
+The sign may be folded to fit within the A5 tornal (148mm x 210mm) of the roadbook or route instructions.

-Road signs shall be on a mounting sheet of area at least 620cm2 and the letters shall be clearly discernable and fit for the purpose.
+Hood signs shall be on a mounting show of area at least 620 cm, and the tellers shall be clearly discornable and fill for the purpose.
 Such signs may be mounted on to rectangular or triangular self-supporting brackets.
-Where the crew is to supply the sign, it shall be presented at scrutiny.
+Where the crew is to supply the sign, if shall be presented at scrutting.